tkurtbond/tkurtbond.github.io/posts/2009/04/21/recent-website-changes.rst

 .. description:
 .. type: text

+*Last edited: 2024-02-14 10:39:36 EST*

 .. role:: app

-I've recently changed_ the way I build my website_, from using DocBook source and the DocBook XSL Stylesheets to convert it to HTML, over to reStructuredText source and Sphinx_ to convert it over to HTML.
+I've recently changed_ the way I build my website, from using DocBook source and the DocBook XSL Stylesheets to convert it to HTML, over to reStructuredText source and Sphinx_ to convert it over to HTML.
 :app:`Sphinx` is much faster and less resource intensive for the